Thuynh808/Qualys-Quest-Analysis/README.md

 ## Overview

-This project chronicles a comprehensive vulnerability management exercise, where we employed Qualys to scan a Windows VM with outdated applications, then reassessed post-remediation actions, showcasing the effectiveness of vulnerability management protocols.
-The "Qualys Quest Analysis" project delineates a systematic approach to vulnerability management using the Qualys platform.
-We focus on the meticulous analysis of scan data via pivot tables in Google Sheets, highlighting the evolution of system vulnerabilities under varying conditions.
+Qualys is a cloud-based service that provides automated vulnerability scanning and management.
+In this project, we'll leverage Qualys to perform comprehensive scans on a Windows virtual machine.
+We'll start by installing outdated versions of widely used software, WinRAR and Firefox, to simulate a common security oversight.
+Following the initial scan to assess the vulnerability landscape, we'll analyze the results using pivot tables in Google Sheets.
+The project will then progress through cycles of remediation and rescanning to measure the impact of updates and security improvements.
+Finally, we'll document the entire process and findings in a detailed report, providing insights into effective vulnerability management practices.

 ## Goals